VOREStation/VOREStation/tgui/docs/tutorial-and-examples.md

 has into an associative list, which will then be sent to UI as a JSON string.
 - `tgui_act` - This proc receives user actions and reacts to them by changing the state of the game.
-- `tgui_state` (set in `tgui_interact`) - This var dictates under what conditions
-a UI may be interacted with.
+- `tgui_state` - This proc dictates under what conditions a UI may be interacted with.
 This may be the standard checks that check if you are in range and conscious, or more.

 Once backend is complete, you create an new interface component on the frontend, which will receive this JSON data and render it on screen.